akando42/next-map/public/content/posts/10-07/index.md

 ![Russian Thai Massage Store](https://storage.googleapis.com/spykman-world/Russian_Thai_Massage_Store_in_SF_most_expensive_neighbor.png)

+While being abroad, these VA children will be surrounded by Orange County and Thai agents working for US goverments in a social bubble that gained trust from VA families and discovered hidden secrets about the insurgency leadership network.
+These imformation from American spies will then be passed to Russian agents in Hanoi to go after critical command control nodes of Hanoi and its defensive layers.

 ![GRU Com Network via Gamers](https://storage.googleapis.com/spykman-world/GRU_Com_Network_Via_Gamer.png)

 From 2006 to 2016, while their children are being kept abroad as hostages in America, the inner network of Vietnamese Ex-Military Ex-Police families is slowly mapped out by Facebook social network and Voice recognition Skype app.
 These VietAbroader VA family members were then being cloned by Thai or Orange county doubles and imprisoned, kept away from their family and formal neighbors.
 The VA children won't recognize their parents via phone call since the Thai double would have a closely similar voice.